 Search and Filter

-Can we elevate this?
-Of course, we can!
 Filtering is also available here.
 You can set one or more filters to analyze a preferred argument.
 In the matrix, only the filtered data will be shown.
-If you want to see the unfiltered data, just hit Pause in the left sidebar.
+If you want to see the unfiltered data, just hit the Pause icon right next to the filter.

 Any changes that you make here - selecting columns and filtering - will be used if you switch between menus (Charts, Relation Map, and so on).